jdereg/json-io/user-guide.md

     WriteOptions writeOptions = new WriteOptionsBuilder().prettyPrint(true).writeLongsAsStrings(true).build();
     JsonIo.toJson(root, writeOptions);

-To pass these to`JsonWriter.toJson(root, writeOptions)`set up a`WriteOptions`using the feature settings below.
+To pass these to`JsonWriter.toJson(root, writeOptions)`set up a`WriteOptions`using the `WriteOptionsBuilder.`
-You can view the Javadoc on the`WriteOptions`class for detailed information.
-The`WriteOptions`are created and made read-only by calling the`.build()`method.
-You can have multiple`WriteOptions`instances for different scenarios, and safely re-use them once built (read-only).
-A`WriteOptions`instance can be created from another`WriteOptions`instance (use "copy constructor" discussed below).
+You can view the Javadoc on the`WriteOptionsBuilder`class for detailed information.
+The`WriteOptions`are created and made read-only by calling the`.build()`method on the `WriteOptionsBuilder.` You can have multiple`WriteOptions`instances for different scenarios, and safely re-use them once built (read-only).
+A`WriteOptions`instance can be created from another`WriteOptions`instance by using `new WriteOptionsBuilder(writeOptionsToCopyFrom).`

 Please note that if you write your object graph out without showing types, the shape of the graph will still be maintained.
 What this means, is that if two different places in your object graph point to the same object, the first